Imaginary Museum Projects

 The website will grow during the months to come before the actual event.
 The themes of the conference are also dramatized in a series of vsiual narratives/scrolls by Tjebbe van Tijen.
 The first one is now on-line with the title/theme "Orbis Digitalium Pictus", playing on the double meaning of the word 'digital' (signals or information represented by discrete values [digits] and relating to fingers [digitus in Latin], and referring as well to the title of the 17th century visual/textual primer by the Czech pansoph Comenius: "Orbis Sensualium Pictus [the world excplained in pictures]).
 Other scrolls will be added a.o.
 "Dionysia and other parades", Potemkin's Trompe-L'-Oeil" ...

-"Eye opener: the power of visual language" is an exhibition at the the Museum of Communication (formar Postal Museum) in The Hague, the Netherlands, from 16 October 2007 till the end of the year 2008.
-The ideas originated in an earlier show in Lisboa - ExperimentaDesign in the year 2005 - curated by Max Bruinsma with designer Ed Annink and additional input by Jan van Toorn and Rob Schröder.
+"Eye opener: the power of visual language" The ideas originated in an earlier show in Lisboa - ExperimentaDesign in the year 2005 - curated by Max Bruinsma with designer Ed Annink and additional input by Jan van Toorn and Rob Schröder.
 Logos, icons, pictograms and photographs used for persuading the public, to inform and activate.
 Showing advertisement strategies that go beyond beauty & the photomodel by brands like Diesel and Benetton, as well as anti-publicity tactics by groups like Ad-Busters.
 The aim of the exhibition is to support and stimulate 'visual literacy'.

 Also in this show my installation "Ideas of Visual Language": an associative panorama in which insights, disputes and misconceptions about image and language over thousands of years, and from many different cultures are shown on meters long scrolls.
 The public can handle these scrolls both in a 'low tech' and 'high tech' way: a wooden box with handles to be turned by hand and a computerized scroll with a touch screen giving access to one hundred documentary overlays.
 The redesign of the touchscreen interface has been made by Joachim Rotteveel.
 The wooden scroll boxes were originally designed for an installation on neo-Shamanism for the Royal Tropical Institue/Museum in Amsterdam in 1997 by Gert Jan Leusink and the workshop of Frank Hoogveld in Wormer.